 One of the goals of the forum was to sound out the Mexican activists from the U.S., although it’s not as if Castaneda didn’t have his mind up already.
 Still, Castaneda polled the U.S.-based Mexican activists on whether they preferred to be sent back to Mexico immediately or whether they wanted an audience in the immigration court system.
 The majority opted for the latter.

 Another question posed by Castaneda revealed interesting results: activists preferred money be spent by the Mexican government to reintegrate the deported in Mexico rather than blowing it trying to stop deportations themselves.

 A final question was on whether Mexico should adopt the proposal of Castaneda that “the government of Mexico should demand the United States prove, with documents, the Mexican nationality of each deportee before accepting him. " The U.S.-based Mexicans voted overwhelmingly in favor of the anti-deportation trick, with only one dissenting.

-article, Castaneda wants the Mexican government to spend more money to on the “protection and defense of the rights of the migrants” (i.e. illegal aliens) He even advocated a special tax lasting six months “to protect the Mexicans.”
+According to the previously-quoted Financiero article, Castaneda wants the Mexican government to spend more money to on the “protection and defense of the rights of the migrants” (i.e. illegal aliens) He even advocated a special tax lasting six months “to protect the Mexicans.”